lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Run the model using the original sampled dataset and another model with the excluded BMI values.
+- Run the model using the original sampled dataset.
 Include centered body mass index, followup visit, and the random term.

 `@hint`
 - Use the `sample_tidied_framingham` dataset, with subject ID as the random term.